alphastar-avi/AirShorcuts/README.md

 ## Features

 * Head gesture control using AirPods motion sensors
+* **Wake Me** inactivity alarm to keep you alert
 * Customizable actions: media, system controls, or any keyboard shortcut
 * Adjustable sensitivity for accurate gesture recognition
 * Live visual feedback for motion data and connection status And more!
+---

+## Wake Me

+The **Wake Me** feature acts as an inactivity alarm, perfect for when you need to stay alert or awake at your desk.
+It monitors your continuous head movements and triggers an alert if no activity is detected for a specified duration.

+**Configuration Settings:**
+* **Movement Sensitivity:** Adjust how much head movement is required to reset the inactivity timer.
+* **Timeout Duration:** Set the continuous inactivity time (in minutes and seconds) before the alarm triggers.
+* **Alert Sound:** Choose from a wide variety of macOS system sounds and iOS-style ringtones.

 ---

 ## Requirements